Real Beat Festival

-Real Beat festival is the first high grade reggae/dancehall festival in the Czech Republic.
+Real Beat festival was a reggae/dancehall festival in the Czech Republic.
 The festival was held from 2000 to 2006 under the name Reggae Ethnic Session.
 The first edition with the current name took place in 2007 under the Točník castle.
-The main headliner was the famous Jamaican singer Anthony B.
+The main headliner was the famous Jamaican singer Anthony B. The 11th edition of the festival was held in 2010 in Česká Lípa.

-Real Beat also does other concerts during the year in Prague (Capleton, Gentleman...).